Practicing And Memorizing, Part I

 If there's one thing to remember about practicing repertoire, it's this: when we're trying to learn a piece we don't know, we discipline ourselves to DO IT SLOWLY AT FIRST, AT HALF CONCERT TEMPO.
 We work out the best fingering and hand division as we go along, and when we can play it correctly without mistakes, at this very slow tempo, from start to finish, at least twice, then and only then may we speed it up.
 One of the worst things an organ scholar can do when they're learning an unfamiliar piece from the repertoire is to start practicing it at concert tempo.
 This can lead to a very wrong impression, that the piece is too difficult for them when, in many cases, its within their grasp but they're denying themselves the benefit of the period of slow practice.
 If half concert tempo is still leading to mistakes, then we subdivide the task: first we practice just the right hand part, then the left hand part, then the pedal part, SLOWLY; after this, it's right hand and pedal, then left hand and pedal, SLOWLY; finally then, we're ready to put both hands and pedal together, again SLOWLY.
 To achieve the results we're seeking, this period of slow practice MUST NOT be skipped.

-In 1922 the great French organist, pedagogue, and composer Marcel Dupre (photo) performed from memory in a series of 10 long recitals at the Paris Conservatoire the complete organ works of Bach, a feat all the more astonishing considering that each of the recitals was spaced only 2 weeks apart.
+If the piece being learned is a fugue, this will require a special approach to practicing that is described elsewhere on this blog [See blog, How To Learn A Fugue].
+Highly gifted organists throughout history sometimes concocted their own method of practicing everything, including fugues, the same way.
+Such was the case with the French organist, pedagogue, and composer Marcel Dupre (photo).
+In 1922 he performed from memory in a series of 10 long recitals at the Paris Conservatoire the complete organ works of Bach, a feat all the more astonishing considering that each of the recitals was spaced only 2 weeks apart.
 Dupre, in his teaching, was a great master and devotee of the strategy of "divide and conquer" and employed a practicing and memorization system similar to that used by the great German organist Helmut Walcha [See blog, Practicing and Memorizing, Part IV].

 After learning these 4 measures separately he would then practice 2 measures at a time, combining measures 1-2, 2-3, and 3-4, repeating them 5-10 times.
 He would then practice these separate measures in groups of three: 1-2-3, and 2-3-4, maybe 5-10 times Finally he would put all four together in a row: 1-2-3-4.

 After taking a break, or the next day maybe, he would proceed to the next fragment of 4 measures and learn them in the same manner.
 After learning the entire piece in these fragments of 4 measures each he would then go back and combine the first 2 fragments together and practice 8 measures at a time, later taking 16 measures at a time, and so forth.
 He also pointed out that not all musical passages are equally difficult, that some are easier than the others, and there are places where not all the moving parts are present.
-This is especially true at the beginning of fugues where the student will need to repeat the opening measures much less than others having a more full polyphonic texture, since it's 15 times harder to play in 4 moving parts as it is in one moving part [See blog, Calculating Stop Combinations, Part I].
+He would say that this is especially true at the beginning of fugues where the student will need to repeat the opening measures much less than others having a more full polyphonic texture [See blog, Calculating Stop Combinations, Part I].

 Any new music you practice at the organ today will, at the end of your practice session, go to a place in your brain where it's temporarily stored.
 This process happens with anything you try to memorize.
 Over the next 6-8 hours your brain works to empty that learning from temporary storage and transfer it to a different place in your brain where it's permanently stored.
 When we perform anything from memory, we're simply accessing what our brain has placed in permanent storage.
 There's some evidence that it's important not to do anything that could interfere with this transfer process going on in the brain during this critical 6-8 hour period, such as by engaging in other hand/eye learning activities (playing video games, for example) during that time, which could cause what's in temporary storage to be deleted by the brain before it's sent to permanent storage.
 This may explain why many organ students achieve good memory results by doing little or no hand/eye learning after their organ practice, or perhaps by scheduling some of their organ practice in the evening before bedtime.
 Sleeping 6-8 hours helps consolidate this memory transfer process going on in the brain.
 The next day, students often find that they can easily recall what they practiced the night before.
 It's there [See blog, Practicing And Memorizing, Part II].